In-Person or Virtual Tour

-At Milner Dining Hall you might to grab a meal prepared by our talented dining team, then head outside to enjoy the views from the Market Cafe Patio.
+At Milner Dining Hall you might grab a meal prepared by our talented dining team, then head outside to enjoy the views from the Market Cafe Patio.

 Weller Center hosts numerous student events on campus such as our engaging Speakers’ Series and an annual community outreach event, the Family Halloween Festival, hosted by the Mitchell College Behavioral Sciences Club.